Careers

 • Knowledge of and passion for environmental issues and politics.

-Compensation and Conditions: Salary commensurate with experience and ability.
-Willingness to adapt work schedule as needed to fulfill mission.
-Ability and willingness to travel.
-This position is based in Raleigh, NC.
+Compensation and Conditions: Salary range $85,000-$95,000, commensurate with experience and ability.
+Able to occasionally work hours in excess of stated office hours to get the job done; ability and willingness to travel.
+This hybrid position is based in Raleigh, NC.

-To Apply: Send cover letter and resume to jobs@nclcv.org with “Development Officer” in the subject line.
+To Apply: Send cover letter and resume to jobs@nclcv.org with “Development Director” in the subject line.
 No phone calls please.
 Position open until filled.

 NCLCV is an equal opportunity employer committed to a racially just, equitable, and inclusive workplace.